kubernetes/dashboard/CONTRIBUTING.md

 # Contributing Guidelines
 The Kubernetes Dashboard Project is a web-based UI for Kubernetes clusters.
-It allows users to manage the cluster as well as application running in the cluster.
+It allows users to manage the cluster as well as applications running in the cluster.
 All the contribution is done via GitHub.
 Please also read the contributors guide: https://github.com/kubernetes/community/blob/master/contributors/guide/README.md

 ### Sign the CLA